raymag/raymag/README.md

 </p>

 <h1 align="center">Hi There! 👋</h1>
-<p> I'm Magno, a developer from Brazil with the passion of building systems, tools and ideas that can be helpful for people.
-I have experience with backend and frontend applications and I recently got into android development.
+<p> I'm Magno, a developer from Brazil with the <b>passion of building systems, tools and ideas that can be helpful for people</b>.
+I have experience with backend and frontend applications and I recently got into android development.</p>
-  The languages I'm familiar with are Python, JavaScript, HTML, CSS, PHP, Node and I'm learning Kotlin.
+<p>The languages I'm familiar with are Python, JavaScript, HTML, CSS, PHP, Node and I'm learning Kotlin.
 Nice to meet you!</p>

 ![Raymag's github stats](https://github-readme-stats.vercel.app/api?username=raymag&show_icons=true&theme=tokyonight)